Japan Begins Charging For Plastic Bags - UrduPoint

 In 2018, Japan vowed to reduce its annual 9.4 million tonnes of plastic waste by a quarter by 2030.

-And meeting in Osaka last year, leaders from the G20 major economies agreed to reduce marine plastic waste.
+And at a meeting in Osaka last year, leaders from the G20 economies agreed to reduce marine plastic waste.

 But much of that "recycling" involves simply incinerating plastic, often to produce energy -- a process that generates carbon dioxide and contributes to climate change.